NomicFoundation/hardhat/docs/guides/create-task.md

 Buidler tasks can receive `--named` parameters with a value, `--flags`, positional and variadic parameters.
 Variadic parameters act like JavaScript's rest parameters.
 The Config DSL `task` function returns an object with methods to define all of them.
 Once defined, Buidler takes control of parsing parameters, validating them, and printing help messages.

-Adding a positional parameter to the `hello` task can look like this:
+Adding an optional parameter to the `hello` task can look like this:

 ```js
 task("hello", "Prints a greeting'")